passle/passle-sync-wordpress-demo-theme/README.md

-# Passle Sync Demo Theme for Wordpress
+# Passle Sync Demo Theme for WordPress

-Passle Sync Demo is a theme for Wordpress which makes use of the [Passle Sync](https://github.com/passle/passle-sync-wordpress) plugin.
+Passle Sync Demo is a theme for WordPress which makes use of the [Passle Sync](https://github.com/passle/passle-sync-wordpress) plugin.

 ## 🚀 Getting started